dmarticus/dmarticus.github.io/_posts/2026-02-02-spinning-the-wheel.md

 And then there's "comprehension debt" – the tendency for the code in your codebase to become less and less understood over time because the AI one-shotted it and you just moved on.[^comprehension] People counter that AI actually helps you *learn* — you can ask it to explain things, build mental models.
 I do this too.
 But when I ask for an explanation and then let it do the implementation, the understanding doesn't stick the way it would if I'd written the code myself.
 It feels like learning in the moment.
 Whether it compounds into something durable, I'm not sure.

-Recent research backs this up.
-A randomized experiment from Anthropic studying how developers learned a new programming library found that AI assistance impaired conceptual understanding, code reading, and debugging abilities – without even delivering significant efficiency gains on average.[^anthropic-skills] The participants who fully delegated coding tasks did see some productivity improvements, but at the cost of actually learning.
-The researchers identified six distinct AI interaction patterns, and only the three that involved genuine cognitive engagement preserved learning outcomes.
-They concluded that "AI-enhanced productivity is not a shortcut to competence."

 The casino is fun.
 When you're on a heater, it really feels like you're doing something.
 But the casino doesn't care whether you understand what you built.

 ## The fun